-BI Engineering Interview Notes and Tips
+BI Engineering Interview STAR Framework

 The Amazon BI interview process is designed to learn candidates ability to leverage data warehouse information and advanced analytics tools to turn data into meaningful information that can be used to make sound business decisions.
 This interview is a combination of various data science theories and it tests the depth of your domain knowledge as it applies to real-life situations.

 Brush up on your knowledge of statistics and probability, SQL and ETL processes, and Business Intelligence solution platforms, such as Tableau, MicroDesktop, SQL SSIS and AWS.

 Also, note that Amazon asks situation-based questions and it will help to form your responses around the “STAR” format.
 It will also help to be familiar with Amazon’s 14 leadership principles and have a story based around these leadership principles.